1004 - Reasonable Accommodation for Pregnancy, Childbirth, or Related Medical Condition

 Application

-The policy shall describe the process by which employees can request accommodation, employer obligations to respond and engage in the interactive process, and the right of employees to file a complaint with the department or the relevant regulatory agencies, e.g., California Civil Rights Department, United States Equal Employment Opportunity Commission, or the Labor Commissioner.
-Departments shall include the policy in an employee handbook or set of policies that the employer distributes to employees upon hire as well as provide it when employees inquire about requests for parental leave.
+The policy should describe the process by which employees can request reasonable accommodation, employer obligations to respond and engage in the interactive process, and the right of employees to file a complaint with the department or the relevant regulatory agencies, e.g., California Civil Rights Department, United States Equal Employment Opportunity Commission, or the Labor Commissioner.
+Departments should include the policy in an employee handbook or set of policies that the employer distributes to employees upon hire as well as provide it when employees inquire about requests for parental leave.

-The department shall notify the employee in writing of the accommodation decision.
-Appeal and complaint filing options shall be included in accommodation denial notices.
+The department should notify the employee in writing of the accommodation decision.
+Appeal and complaint filing options should be included in accommodation denial notices.
 Departments are advised to maintain a record of the written requests for accommodation that include the name of the employee, the date of the request, and a description of how the employer addressed the request.
 Documents produced or collected through the reasonable accommodation process are subject to the department’s records retention policy.

 Lactation Accommodation